philbudne/xxl/doc/classes.md

 #### `to_int (this, base)`
 *PyFunc at classes.py:1742 (str_to_int)*

-> Convert string to integer Number `base` defaults to zero (accept 0xXXX for base 16)
+> Convert string to integer Number.
+Int `base` defaults to zero (accept 0xXXX, 0oOOO, 0bBBB).

 #### `to_number (this)`
 *PyFunc at classes.py:1754 (str_to_number)*